kwizl/private-events/README.md

 ## Usage

-You can clone or download this repo (you need ruby installed in your computer).
+You can clone or download this repo (you need ruby installed on your computer).

     git clone git@github.com:kwizl/private-events.git

-Move to the app directory
+Navigate inside the application directory

     cd private-events

-And run the next instruction to get the gems that are needed for this project
+And run the next instruction to install the required gems.

     bundle install